hennr/marabou/README.md

 =======
 Marabou is a cross platform audio tagger written in Java.

-It relies on SWT to provide a native look and feel on all major platforms.
+It relies on SWT to provide a native look and feel.

 ![screenshot](misc/screenshot-2015-03.png)